Insights

 The Material Risk Indicator: A proprietary framework for assessing ESG risks and opportunities |

-For over twenty years our unchanged investment philosophy for the global strategies we manage has been to own high-quality companies with the potential to successfully compound over the long term.
+For over twenty-five years our unchanged investment philosophy for the global strategies we manage has been to own high-quality companies with the potential to successfully compound over the long term.
 These companies compound by steadily growing while sustaining their high returns on operating capital.
 As investors, we persistently look to identify material risks or opportunities to this compounding, including environmental, social and governance (ESG) factors.

 We capture ESG risks and opportunities through our internally developed ESG scoring framework—the Material Risk Indicator (MRI)—a tool designed to record portfolio managers’ ESG company assessments in a consistent and comparable way over time.